keboola/connection-docs/tutorial/manipulate/index.md

 {: .image-popup}
 ![Screenshot - Create a Transformation](/tutorial/manipulate/transformations-create.png)

-When you create a transformation, you need to fill in

 1. **Input Mapping** — what tables will be used in your transformation; tables not mentioned in *Input Mapping* cannot be used in the transformation.
 2. **Output Mapping** — what tables will be written into Storage; tables not mentioned in *Output Mapping* will never be modified nor permanently stored (i.e. they are temporary).
 3. **Transformation Script** — SQL queries defining what will happen with the data; it takes the tables from *Input Mapping*, modifies them and produces the tables referenced in *Output Mapping*.

-### Input Mapping
-The concept of mapping is an important safeguard when you are manipulating your data.
+The concept of *mapping is an important safeguard* when you are manipulating your data.
 Thanks to it, there is no way to modify unwanted tables by accident.
 The only tables which are modified by your transformation are those explicitly specified in *Output Mapping*.

+### Input Mapping
-Let's start with setting the input mapping by clicking the *Add Input* button.
+Let's start with setting Input Mapping by clicking the **Add Input** button.

 {: .image-popup}
 ![Screenshot - Add input mapping](/tutorial/manipulate/transformation-input.png)